Azure/azure-documentdb-datamigrationtool/Extensions/AzureTableAPI/README.md

 The following setting is supported for the Source:

 - `QueryFilter` - This enables you to specify an OData filter to be applied to the data being retrieved by the AzureTableAPI Source.
 This is used in cases where only a subset of data from the source Table is needed in the migration.
-Example usage to query a subset of entities from the source table: `PartitionKey eq 'foo'".
+Example usage to query a subset of entities from the source table: `PartitionKey eq 'foo'`.

 ## Example Source and Sink Settings Usage